 5. SHAVE ICE

-There’s something about seeing shave ice that instantly transports me to to Hawaii and I feel all happy and sun-kissed when thinking about it!
+There’s something about seeing shave ice that instantly transports me to Hawaii, and I feel all happy and sun-kissed when thinking about it!

 Stop by one of the many shave ice stands on Kauai and snap a photo holding your favorite combination.